Gradiant/bob.paper.icb2019.gradgpad/doc/reproducible_research.rst

 Reproducible Research
 =====================

- Besides, it also provides score files and features for Color-based and Quality-based PAD algorithms, the systems reported in our work.

 The easiest way to reproduce the result presented in the paper is using the bash script :code:`rr.sh`.

 .. literalinclude:: examples/rr.sh